rstudio/keras3/docs/dev/reference/split_dataset.md

   A random seed for shuffling.

+- preferred_backend:

+  Optional backend name to prefer for the returned dataset objects when `dataset` itself does not imply one.

 ## Value

-A list of two `tf$data$Dataset` objects: the left and right splits.
+A list of two dataset objects, the left and right splits.
+The exact type depends on `preferred_backend` and on the input dataset type.

 ## Examples